Ziwox logo

 (BOE) Higher interest rates generally lead to higher returns on investments denominated in GBP.
 This tends to attract foreign capital into GBP assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of GBP is Weak Bullish and for the CHF is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of GBP is Moderate Bearish and for the CHF is -- Neutral.

-Our Ziwox A, mid-term Fundamental Score for GBP is 9. and Fundamental Score for CHF is 1.
-So, base on the Fundamental Score, we predict mid-term upside price movement.
+Our Ziwox A, mid-term Fundamental Score for GBP is -7.
+So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance

-In the current trading session, "Tokyo", Market risk sentiment is Strong Risk-OFF.
-The United States Dollar and British pound recorded the strongest performance, while the Gold and Australian dollar are weakest so far.
+In the current trading session, "London & New York", Market risk sentiment is Mix.
+The Australian dollar and EUR recorded the strongest performance, while the Canadian Dollar and United States Dollar are weakest so far.

 Currencies performance vs US dollar "USD"